Drought, Disaster and Hope

 Safeguarding Progress and Delivering Swift Aid to Ethiopians in Crisis

-In January 2020, with funding from the United States Agency for International Development, Global Communities embarked on a five-year initiative to help address many of the root causes of vulnerability for pastoral communities in Ethiopia and improve their ability to mitigate, adapt to and recover from conflict- and climate-related shocks and stressors.
+In January 2020, with funding from the United States Agency for International Development, Global Communities embarked on a five-year initiative to help address many of the root causes of vulnerability for pastoral communities in Ethiopia and improve their ability to mitigate, adapt to and recover from conflict- and disaster-related shocks and stressors.

 As part of the Resilience in Pastoral Areas South (RIPA South) project, Global Communities included a Crisis Modifier component that sets aside funds specifically for emergency response measures when certain thresholds and indicators are triggered.